IliasHad/habitscript_vscode/README.md

 ## Features

-Track Your Coding Time by Programming language and files
+Track Your Coding Time

 Offline tracking time

 Earn points from your coding time

+Exclude project from being tracked (Beta)

+We don't share your data with any third party

+Share your goals using the web app  with others developers to stay accountable

 ## Requirements

-You need API Key and you can get it from  [HabitScript Setttings](https://habit-script.herokuapp.com/signup)
+You need API Key and you can get it from  [HabitScript Setttings](https://habit-script.herokuapp.com/signup) (If you want to visualize your data in the web app)

 ## Release Notes